 - NT and SA are the cheapest overall thanks to full stamp duty exemptions + high FHOG amounts

-- QLD offers great value if you buy under $500,000
+- QLD has great value if you buy under $700,000 (full concession for established homes; zero duty on new homes)

 - NSW and VIC are the most expensive overall despite good concession schemes